sam2829/strongest-avenger-react/README.md

 ***Asset.js***

 Used so that spinner, image or message can be displayed.
-These were passed as props so I was able to render a spinner when loading or an image an message to where was needed.
+These were passed as props so I was able to render a spinner when loading or an image and message to where was needed.

 ***Avatar.js***